-In today’s episode of All God’s Women we look at Eve, a woman with a simple command who made a bad choice that led to eternal consequences.
+In today’s episode of All God’s Women we look at Eve in the Bible, a woman with a simple command who made a bad choice that led to eternal consequences.

 Eve had a choice to make.
 It wasn’t a choice she agonized over.
 It wasn’t anything she gave much thought to.
 At the time of the choice, it likely didn’t seem like a big deal at all, but the consequences?
 They weren’t just life changing for her, but for every life after her.